 The Internet Crime Wave

 The Internet has facilitated the greatest organized crime wave since Prohibition (USA, 1920-33).
 Problematically, most cybercriminals and industrial spies are overseas, beyond the reach of law enforcement.
 Many are quietly supported by their national governments.
 For the foreseeable future, this crime wave will worsen.

-One of the most devastating weapons in the cybercriminal’s arsenal is an Internet application which millions of us willingly use every day: email.
+One of the most devastating weapons in the cybercriminal’s arsenal is an application which zillions of us willingly use every day: email.
 It enables criminals to…